Quadruple amputee. Campaigner. Inspiration.

 I have a friend who does amazing things with makeup using a hook!
 I would never have considered that in the beginning.
 Whatever aids you use need to work and to be useful and that’s what I’ve found with Koalaa.

 I follow Alex Lewis on social media, who is another quadruple amputee, and I saw some posts he shared about a new kind of soft prosthetic.
 It sounded great and I wanted to try one, so I decided to sign up to be a trialist.

 I didn’t know what to expect and part of me thought it’s probably just another gadget that won’t work that well, but I was blown away!

 The sleeve is so light and comfortable, you don’t even know you’ve got it on and it’s so useful – I wouldn’t be without it now!

 I have the knife attachment for cutting; the rotation tool, which can hold things like pens, cutlery and wooden spoons; and the gripper tool which can hold general objects, such as cups, glasses and fruit.

 I continue to be amazed by how much I can do with my Koalaa sleeve!
 It has literally changed my life.
 It’s absolutely brilliant and I use it so much!!
 For starters, I can hold a cup of tea (in a proper cup!), cut up my own food, fill in forms and write birthday cards.
 My family think it’s great too.
 My mum filled up when we went out for Christmas dinner and she saw me cut up my own dinner up.
 She was so impressed.

 The best thing is that it has given me my independence back.
 I can cut up my own food and not feel like I’m a baby and having to be fed.
 I can also fill in forms and drink from a normal cup myself.
 These are small things but they’re life changing for me.

-What would you say to anyone interested in getting a Mitt?
-Get one!
+To anyone interested in getting one I would say 'go for it'.
 It’s the best thing I’ve ever tried.